Skip to content Skip to footer

 Have you published, or will you publish (versions) of this DMP?

-For projects with information security requirements (e.g. dual use research, protection of intellectual property rights and commercial interests), the DMP itself could contain sensitive information.
+For projects with information security requirements (e.g. dual use research, protection of intellectual property rights and/or commercial interests), the DMP itself could contain sensitive information.
 If applicable, the data management plan should not be published.

 Further resources